The 2019 BSB Spring Conference – Dates for your diary, Tuesday 9th and Wednesday 10th April, 2019

 The 2019 Spring Conference will be held at Campden BRI, Station Road, Chipping Campden GL55 6LD, with the conference dinner on Tuesday 9th April at the Three Ways hotel, and the conference presentations on Wednesday 10th April

-Dinner is booked for the Tuesday evening at the Three Ways House Hotel, Mickleton, Chipping Campden, Gloucestershire, GL55 6SB, the home of the Pudding Club, with accommodation also booked there.
-Further information on the conference will be available towards the end of the year.
+An informal dinner will be held on the Tuesday evening at the Three Ways House Hotel, Mickleton, Chipping Campden, Gloucestershire, GL55 6SB, the home of the Pudding Club.
+Limited accommodation is also booked there.
+Further information on the conference will be available early in 2019.

 The 2018 BSB Spring Conference